- Metal powder bed fusion 3D printing (SLS, SLM, DMP)

 Tethon 3D metal 3D printing

 Tethon 3D is a well-known ceramic resin material manufacturer.
-In collaboration with the University of Nebraska, Tethon 3D is developing a ceramic and metal DLP 3D printer.
+In collaboration with the University of Nebraska, Tethon 3D is developing a ceramic and metal DLP 3D printer: the Bison 1000.

 Digital Alloys Joule Printing